pg-aws/cybercon2023-devsecops-workshop/README.md

 4. Override the original content with the **dynamodb-fixed.yaml** file you just downloaded and click "Commit changes"
 5. Wait for CodePipeline to complete.
 This will take around 8 minutes.
 6. Once completed, navigate to the DynamoDB console and validate the database table created by CodePipeline

+# Conclusion

+In this workshop, we built a DevSecOps CI/CD pipeline to scan and deploy insfracture code.

+We integrated an open-source scanning tool called Checkov to perform IaC SAST analysis.

+We also learnt how AWS Security Hub can be helpful in aggregating all the vulnerability findings from the scanning tool(s).

+Hope you enjoyed the workshop!